syanenko/POV-Lab/README.md

 The project is experimental and in active development now.\
 To start working with this toolbox:

-1. Install it in Matlab
+1. Install it in Matlab.
-2. Install [POV-Ray](http://www.povray.org/) in your system
+2. Install [POV-Ray](http://www.povray.org/) in your system.
-3. Edit ex_setup.m file according to location of POV ray and desired image quality
+3. Edit ex_setup.m file according to location of POV ray and desired image quality.
-4. Play with examples - try to uncomment code and explore different behaviour
+4. Play with examples - try to uncomment code and explore different behaviour.
-5. Send feedback about issues and suggestion for future development
+5. Send feedback about issues and suggestion for future development.

-Try it !

 More about POV-Ray:
 https://wiki.povray.org/content/Documentation:Contents